-How does bone and joint degeneration develop and can this be controlled to reduce disability?
+How does bone and joint remodeling associated with degeneration develop and can this be controlled to reduce disability?

-Can biomaterials help regenerate tissue and organs in humans?
+Can biomaterials remodel tissue and organs regeneration in humans?

 Clinical neurophysiology and neural engineering in orthopaedics:

-Neurophysiological detection, neuroimage, and neurorehabilitation in orthopaedics and spinal disorder; bioelectrical engineering and biomedical devices in orthopaedics.
+Neurophysiological detection, neuroimaging, and neurorehabilitation in orthopaedics and spinal disorders; bioelectrical engineering and biomedical devices in orthopaedics.